 Fortifications along Essaouira's coast

-Arrive in the port city of charming Essaouira, a nice contrast to frenetic Marrakech, and spend the rest of the day as you choose.
+Arrive in the port city of charming Essaouira, a nice contrast to frenetic Marrakesh, and spend the rest of the day as you choose.
 Walk the Skala de la Kasbah (the 18th-century seafront ramparts) along the coast.
 Designed by European engineers, old brass cannons line the walls and offer views over the Atlantic.
 Explore the UNESCO-protected medina before making your way to the windswept beach.
-Jimi Hendrix fans may want to take a short taxi ride to Diabat at the end of Essaouira's beach where he reportedly spent some time.
+Jimi Hendrix fans may want to take a short taxi ride to Diabat at the end of Essaouira's beach, where he reportedly spent some time.
 Walk back to Essaouira and enjoy a meal of freshly caught seafood.

-Day 9: Return to Casablanca
+Day 9: Return to Casablanca via Scenic Stops Along the Coast

 windsurfing and kite boarding in Essaouira, Morocco